Azure/AzureVM/README.md

 ![Downloads](https://cranlogs.r-pkg.org/badges/AzureVM)
 [![Travis Build Status](https://travis-ci.org/Azure/AzureVM.png?branch=master)](https://travis-ci.org/Azure/AzureVM)

-AzureVM is a package for interacting with virtual machines and virtual machine scalesets in Azure.
+AzureVM is a package for interacting with [virtual machines](https://azure.microsoft.com/services/virtual-machines/) and [virtual machine scalesets](https://azure.microsoft.com/services/virtual-machine-scale-sets/) in Azure.
 You can deploy, start up, shut down, run scripts, deallocate and delete VMs and scalesets from the R command line.
 It uses the tools provided by the [AzureRMR package](https://github.com/Azure/AzureRMR) to manage VM resources and templates.

+Version 2.0 of AzureVM is a complete rewrite of the package, aiming to make it a truly generic and flexible interface to VMs.

 ## Virtual machines